Cyclic007/miniMagicMacroMachene/JOURNAL.md

 Found a plugin that will make creating the case infinitely easier allowing communication between freecad and Kicad

 tryed useing FreeCad to make case and am not doing very well at it

+Found a tool called turbocase that generates a scad file for a case for a pcb and I used it to generate the bottom case